 The annual public Uehiro Lecture Series captures the ethos of the Uehiro Centre, which is to bring the best scholarship in analytic philosophy to bear on the most significant problems of our time, and to make progress in the analysis and resolution of these issues to the highest academic standard, in a manner that is also accessible to the general public.
 Philosophy should not only create knowledge, it should make people’s lives better.

-In keeping with this, the Annual Uehiro Lectures are published as a book series by Oxford University Press and we are pleased to announce the recent publication of the latest in the series by 2014 Uehiro Lecturer, Professor Christine M. Korsgaard, 'Fellow Creatures: Our Obligations to the Other Animals' (published July 2018).
+In keeping with this, the Annual Uehiro Lectures are published as a book series by Oxford University Press and we are pleased to announce the recent publication of the latest in the series by 2016 Uehiro Lecturer, Professor Shelly Kagan, 'How to Count Animals, more or less' (published April 2019).

 We are very pleased to announce that the 2019 Annual Uehiro Lectures in Practical Ethics are to be delivered by Professor Elizabeth Anderson, Arthur F. Thurnau Professor and John Dewey Distinguished University Professor of Philosophy and Women's Studies in the Department of Philosophy, University of Michigan.

-The series of three public lectures will take place in Week 1 of Michaelmas Term 2019 at the University of Oxford Examination Schools (East School).
+The series of three public lectures will take place over three consecutive days in Week 1 of Michaelmas Term 2019 at the University of Oxford Examination Schools (East School).

-Prospective title: "Can We Talk?: Political Discourse in Polarized Times"
+Prospective series title: "Can We Talk?: Political Discourse in Polarized Times"

-We are very pleased to announce details of the latest publication in the Uehiro Lecture Series: Fellow Creatures: Our Obligations to the Other Animals, by Christine M. Korsgaard (2014).
+We are pleased to announce details of the latest publication in the Uehiro Series in Practical Ethics (OUP).